2 airlines ask US not to put migrant children on flights

 AP Airlines Writer

-DALLAS (AP) - American Airlines and United Airlines say they have asked the Trump administration not to put migrant children who have been separated from their parents on their flights.
+DALLAS (AP) - American Airlines and United Airlines say they have asked the Trump administration not to use their flights to carry migrant children who have been separated from their parents.

 The CEOs of both airlines said that the administration's recent immigration policy of separating migrant families conflicts with their values.